-At MDW Law in Halifax, our family law lawyers help separating parents develop a clear plan outlining where their children will live and how decisions will be made.
+At MDW Law in Halifax and Bedford, our family law lawyers help separating parents develop a clear plan outlining where their children will live and how decisions will be made.

 Custody agreements specify how separated parents will make major decisions regarding their children.
 Major decisions include issues like medical care, education and religion.